playscorer/Libra/doc/readme.txt

 conf.properties : general properties of Libra
-accounts.xml : list of all handled exchanges with connection details currencies.xml : list of all handled currencies balances.xml auto-generated file containing the list of currencies by exchange
+accounts.xml : list of all handled exchanges with connection details currencies.xml : list of all handled currencies wallets.xml auto-generated file containing the list of currencies by exchange

 How to run the program ?
-1/ run Libra in init mode by setting the VM arg init to true 2/ edit the balances.xml file by setting the desired minResidualBalance for each currency, and the paymentId for XRP 3/ run Libra in init mode false in order to start balancing the accounts
+1/ run Libra the first time in init mode by setting the VM arg init to true 2/ edit the wallets.xml file by setting the desired minResidualBalance as well as the fees for each currency, and the paymentId for XRP
+3/ run Libra in init mode false in order to start balancing the accounts

 Algorithm